 If you have a relatively low level of white blood cells (neutrophils) in your blood, which can happen especially after chemotherapy, you could be at greater risk than normal of food poisoning caused by bacterial or fungal contamination.
-The shortage of neutrophils, which would normally counteract these agents, is called neutropaenia.
-The risk is also increased because the lining of the gut can be damaged by chemotherapy and radiotherapy, which makes it easier for bacteria in food to enter the bloodstream.
+The shortage of neutrophils, which would normally counteract these agents, is called neutropoenia.